drunomics/contentpool/README.md

 ## Running tests

+### Locally, via provided scripts

+ After installation with the provided scripts (see above) you can just launch the tests as the following:

+     ./scripts/create-project.sh
+     ./scripts/run-server.sh
+     ./scripts/init-project.sh
+     ./scripts/run-tests.sh

-### Locally
+### Manually

-Based upon the detailled installation instructions you can launch tests as
+Based upon the manual installation instructions you can launch tests as
 follows:

     source dotenv/loader.sh